-- Do not post spoilers unless you have CLEARLY marked them as such - if necessary using the 'spoiler' tool in Styles.
+- Do not post spoilers unless you have CLEARLY marked them as such - if necessary, use the 'spoiler' tool in Styles.
 Be sensible here.
 The plot twist in The Empire Strikes Back is not a spoiler.
 The plot twist in BioShock is.

 - Quote trees should be no longer than three posts.

-- Some profanity is understandable, but try not to over do it.
-VGC is a place for people of all ages, so just use a little discretion.
+- Some profanity is understandable but try not to overdo it.
+VGC is a place for people of all ages, so just be mindful when posting.

-- Make an effort to type in full words and sentences.
-Put a space after punctuation and capitalise the start of sentences.
+- Try to type in full words and sentences.
+Put a space after punctuation and capitalize the start of sentences.
 You're not writing a text message, and you are not in any hurry.
 It is very easy to tell the difference between a non-native speaker (who is more than welcome here) and somebody who is simply not making any effort to be coherent.
 Writing in text speak certainly won't endear you to other users.
 Similarly, use paragraphs and line breaks, because nobody wants to read an enormous wall of text.